duggum/aur-scraper/README.md

 #### Installation

 While I plan on creating an AUR package, it does not yet exist.
-Meantime, simply clone the repo and do the following:
+Meantime, simply do the following:

 1. Clone this repository.
 2. Copy/link _aur-scraper_ to a location in your $PATH.